| Important note: Images and videos posted on this

 decade after the Holocaust, German and Jews, the West Germans and the government of the State of Israel, simultaneously concluded

+that they could not prosper without each other.[38]
 However, many Germans and Jews shared outrage towards the Luxembourg Treaty.
 Dr. Noah Barou, Vice President of the World

 Jewish Congress, demanded that the West German government assume a binding obligation to make collective reparation and accept